Hunter Biden laptop controversy

 In October 2020, a controversy arose involving a laptop that belonged to Hunter Biden.
 The owner of a Delaware computer shop, John Paul Mac Isaac, said that the laptop had been left by a man who identified himself as Hunter Biden.
-Mac Isaac also stated that he is legally blind and could not be sure whether the man was actually Hunter Biden.
 Three weeks before the 2020 United States presidential election, the New York Post published a front-page story that presented emails from the laptop, alleging they showed corruption by Joe Biden, the Democratic presidential nominee and Hunter Biden's father.
-According to the Post, the story was based on information provided to Rudy Giuliani, the personal attorney of incumbent president and candidate Donald Trump, by Mac Isaac.
+According to the Post, the story was based on information provided to Rudy Giuliani, the personal attorney of incumbent president and Republican candidate Donald Trump, by Mac Isaac.
 Forensic analysis later authenticated some of the emails from the laptop, including both emails used by the Post in their initial reporting.

 Shortly after the Post story broke, social media companies blocked links to it, while other news outlets declined to publish the story due to concerns about provenance and suspicions of Russian disinformation.
 On October 19, 2020, an open letter signed by 51 former US intelligence officials warned that the laptop "has all the classic earmarks of a Russian information operation."
 By May 2023, no evidence had publicly surfaced to support suspicions that the laptop was part of a Russian disinformation scheme.